 You may also like: Can I use Google Authenticator on Multiple Device?

-The good news is that if you ever used Authy Backup option, the attacker will need to know your Backup Password to reveal the 2FA codes even if he successfully installed and authenticated Authy on his device using your number.
+The good news is that if you ever used the Authy Backup option, the attacker will need to know your Backup Password to reveal the 2FA codes even if he successfully installed and authenticated Authy on his device using your number.

 Is Google Authenticator secure?

 Suppose you don’t have the App Lock option available on your mobile device.
-In that case, you can use the third-party software, for example, Android version of Bitdefender Mobile Security & Antivirus, which I have been using for years, has the App Lock option as standard.
+In that case, you can use the third-party software, for example, the Android version of Bitdefender Mobile Security & Antivirus, which I have been using for years, has the App Lock option as standard.

 I believe the iOS version offers that option as well.

 Authy, unlike Google Authenticator, offers encrypted cloud backup for your 2FA tokens.
 The backup is optional, and you can enable it in the Authy Settings.